 1. Focal onset seizures:

 It is a type known as the reflection of individuals experiencing seizures who are awake.
 In this type, an individual is very well aware during the seizure.
-It is also known as the simple partial seizure.
-The symptoms of this type are modification in the senses, and changes in taste, smell, or sound.
+It is also known as a simple partial seizure.
+The symptoms of this type are modifications in the senses, and changes in taste, smell, or sound.

 An individual can also experience changes in emotions, and uncontrolled muscle jerking specifically in the arms and legs.
 One can also experience flashing lights, feeling dizzy, and a tingling sensation.